 Students will discover the versatility of programming by practicing functions in different environments.
-Here, students will recognize reusable patterns and be able to incorporate named blocks to call predefined functions.
+Here, students will recognize reusable patterns and be able to incorporate named blocks to call pre-defined functions.

-Warm Up (10 min)

-Introduction

 Bridging Activity - Functions (15 min)

-Unplugged Activity Using Some Blockly

-Preview of Online Puzzles
+Unplugged Activity Using Some Blockly Preview of Online Puzzles

-Main Activity (30 min)

-Online Puzzles

-Wrap Up (15 min)

-Journaling